Valentin Guigon

 About me

-After receiving license degrees in Psychology and Neurosciences from Aix-Marseille Université, and a Cognitive Sciences Master degree at Université Lumière Lyon 2, I pursued a Ph.D. in Neurosciences at Université Claude Bernard Lyon 1.
-My Ph.D., obtained under the supervision of Jean-Claude Dreher and Prof. Marie Claire Villeval, focused on the neurocognitive mechanisms involved in the transmission of uncertain information among humans.
+I was trained in psychology and neuroscience at Aix-Marseille Université and completed a master’s in cognitive science at Université Lumière Lyon 2.
+I earned my Ph.D. in neuroscience at Université Claude Bernard Lyon 1, under the supervision of Jean-Claude Dreher and Marie Claire Villeval.
+My doctoral work focused on the neurocognitive mechanisms underlying the transmission of uncertain information in social and economic environments.

 latest posts